- Identity Service

 Users can be added to the OpenLM database in a number of ways:

-1. By synchronizing the OpenLM database with the organization’s Active Directory.
-See these Application notes for more information:
+1. By synchronizing the OpenLM database with the organization’s Active Directory, by using the OpenLM Directory Sync.

 2. Through monitoring of license usage.